rust-stuco/homeworks/week3/cardlab_ref/README.md

 methods.
 As you can probably guess, `eq` implements the `==` operator and `cmp` implements the remaining comparison operators (`<`, `<=`, `>=`, `>`).

+Once you finish implementing these 5 methods (and pass all of the unit tests in `src/tests.rs`), you are done!

 # Submission

 ### Formatting and Style